miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab07-test-deploy.md

 12. Select **Unmanaged**, change the **version** to match the managed solution you just exported and select **Export**.

-13. Wait for the export to complete and save the exported solution on your machine.
+13. Wait for the export to complete and select **Download** to save the exported solution file to your machine.

 #### Task 5: Import solution